Monday, March 22, 2021

 Another lie from "God's ineffable, inerrant word":

-Perhaps it is in interest of protecting the 'integrity' of that mighty 'god of Egypt [Exodus 7:1]' 'Moe Greene' that the scribe who recorded Davey's encounter with Goliath disdains to call the 'champion of the Philistines' a giant.
-However, this 'fig leaf [Genesis 3:7]' is likewise uncovered by posterity, when Davey goes to war with the Philistines years later.
+Perhaps it is in the interest of protecting the integrity of that mighty “god to Pharaoh [Exodus 7:1]”-- Moses “the man of God”-- that the scribe who recorded Davey's encounter with Goliath chose not to call the “champion of the Philistines” a giant.
+However, this fig leaf (if such it is) is likewise uncovered by posterity, when the King of the Jews goes to war with the Philistines years later.

-In four separate battles with the Philistines, Davey's army encounters four sons of Goliath; and kills them.
+Purportedly, in four separate battles with the Philistines, David's army encountered four sons of Goliath; and killed them all.
 Of these encounters, 2 Samuel 21:22 says, "These four were born to the giant in Gath, and fell by the hand of David, and by the hand of his servants."
-See how some kings have "servants": not soldiers?
-At any rate, I know of no other 'prophet' in scripture who-- like Mighty Mo-- heralds the end of the giants.
-I guess he must've taught 'em.

 Inerrant Lie #28